leobom97/ImageSlider/README.md

 # ImageSlider
-An simple Web Page with a image slider function, using HTML, CSS e JAVASCRIPT
+A simple Web Page with a image slider function, using HTML, CSS e JAVASCRIPT